 If you have payments enabled in your Mighty Network and at least one of your plans available to purchase is a subscription plan, your members will have a card on file that will be charged whenever their monthly or annual subscription automatically renews.
+In addition, your member will receive an email notification 3 days before their subscription is up for renewal.

 If someone's card expires or is no longer processing payment, their membership enters into a past due state.
 But don't worry, our system will automatically prompt them to update their card during a designated grace period.
 You don't need to chase them down for payment!
 Keep reading for more about how that all works.